rabbitmq/rabbitmq-website/site/networking.md

 Disabling <a
 href="http://en.wikipedia.org/wiki/Nagle's_algorithm">Nagle's
-algorithm</a> is primarily useful for reducing latency but can also improve throughput. `kernel.inet_default_connect_options` and `kernel.inet_default_listen_options` must include `{nodelay, true}` to disable Nagle's algorithm for inter-node connections.
-When configuring sockets that serve client connections, `rabbit.tcp_listen_options` must include the same option.
+algorithm</a> is primarily useful for reducing latency but can also improve throughput.

+`kernel.inet_default_connect_options` and `kernel.inet_default_listen_options` must
+include `{nodelay, true}` to disable Nagle's algorithm for inter-node connections.

+When configuring sockets that serve client connections, `tcp_listen_options` must include the same option.
 This is the default.

-The following example demonstrates that:
+The following example demonstrates that.
+First, `rabbitmq.conf`:

-In `rabbitmq.conf`

 <pre class="lang-ini">
 tcp_listen_options.backlog = 4096
 tcp_listen_options.nodelay = true
 </pre>

-together with the following bits in the [advanced config file](/configure.html#advanced-config-file):
+which should be used together with the following bits in the [advanced config file](/configure.html#advanced-config-file):

 <pre class="lang-erlang">
 [